-- 3.38 Market share refers to the share of a market that a particular firm has.
+- 3.37 Market share refers to the share of a market that a particular firm has.
 It is usually measured in terms of sales volume or revenue.
 The latter is a particularly useful indicator of market shares in markets characterised by product differentiation and brand loyalty.
 In telecommunications markets, the number of subscribers, call minutes, data volume, etc. are obvious measures of sales volume.
 Transmission capacity or bandwidth may be a relevant form of volume measurement when the transmission service is largely commoditised or undifferentiated.
-Capacity or reserves may also be useful as a measure of market share in markets where there is volatility in market shares measured in terms of sales volume or revenue. - 3.39 Market concentration refers to the degree to which a market is composed of a small number of large firms or made up of many small firms.
-In general, an unconcentrated market may be more competitive than a concentrated market.
-A merger which results in the merged entity holding large market share and increases the level of market concentration may lessen the level of competition. - 3.40 High market shares and concentration levels as a result of a merger are generally necessary but not sufficient conditions for the creation or enhancement of market power that may lead to a contravention of the Merger Rule.
-On the other hand, a merged firm with only small market share in a relatively unconcentrated market would not normally be able to exercise market power and thus is less likely to contravene the Merger Rule. - 3.41 As information on market shares and concentration levels is more readily obtainable for a pre-merger situation, thresholds on market shares and concentration levels are simple means of screening-out mergers that are not likely to lessen competition (see paragraphs 3.13 to 3.20).
+Capacity or reserves may also be useful as a measure of market share in markets where there is volatility in market shares measured in terms of sales volume or revenue. - 3.38 Market concentration refers to the degree to which a market is dominated by a small number of large firms or made up of many small firms.
+In theory, the more evenly spread the market shares and the greater the numbers of firms, the more competitive the market.
+A merger which combines market shares and increases the level of market concentration is likely to lessen the level of competition. - 3.39 High market shares and concentration levels as a result of a merger are generally necessary but not sufficient conditions for the creation or enhancement of market power that may lead to a contravention of the Merger Rule.
+On the other hand, a merged firm with only small market share in a relatively unconcentrated market would not normally be able to exercise market power and thus is less likely to infringe the Merger Rule. - 3.40 As information on market shares and concentration levels is more readily obtainable for a pre-merger situation, thresholds on market shares and concentration levels are simple means of screening-out mergers that are not likely to lessen competition (see paragraphs 3.12 to 3.19).
 Post-merger information by its nature is prospective and may be based on a number of assumptions on future market structure.
 As a starting point, post-merger market shares and concentration ratios will be estimated on the basis of historic sales patterns and trends.
 This is likely to be more informative than considering market shares at a single point in time (which might hide the dynamic nature of the market).
-The Commission will then consider any submissions as to how these trends may vary, such as through the introduction of new, innovative services or technology.
+The Commission will then consider any submissions as to how these trend lines may vary, such as in the case of telecommunications industry through new transmission capacity coming on stream, the introduction of new, innovative services or the issuing of new telecommunications licences.

-3.42 The actual volume or revenue measure used for market share calculation will depend on the characteristics of the product in question.
+3.41 The actual volume or revenue measure used for market share will depend on the characteristics of the product in question.
 The choice of measure may also be constrained by the availability of reliable data.
-For example, in telecommunications, retail revenues, call minutes or numbers of subscribers are possible measures for measuring market share of telecommunications operators.7
+For example, in telecommunications, retail revenues, call minutes or numbers of subscribers are possible measures for measuring market share of telecommunications operators.5